gogit-yifei/chatRoom/README.md

 # chatRoom
-a chat room using java
+A multi-user chat room application built with Java